giovannikuntadi/simple-weather-app/README.md

-Weather App made using plain HTML, CSS, and JavaScript
+Simple weather app made using plain HTML, CSS, and JavaScript